vmware-tanzu/community-edition/docs/site/content/docs/glossary.md

 ### Bootstrap

 The bootstrap (noun) machine is the laptop, host, or server on which you download and run the Tanzu CLI.
-This is where the initial bootstrapping (verb) of a management or standalone cluster occurs before it is pushed to the platform where it will run.
-You run tanzu, kubectl and other commands on the bootstrap machine.
+This is where the initial bootstrapping (verb) of a management cluster occurs before it is pushed to the platform where it will run.
+You run `tanzu`, `kubectl` and other commands on the bootstrap machine.

 Using the Tanzu CLI to deploy a cluster to a target platform is often referred to as bootstrapping (verb).